Pastramicity/Pixyalator/README.md

 # Pixyalator
  A Unity 2D/URP Package that allows different resolutions for different layers (Good for Modern Pixel Art Games)

-Inside is a unitypackage file.
+Download the latest Unity Package from the tags page.
 Simply open it with your unity project open and hit "Install".

 ## Usage
 Replace your Main Camera with the "Player Camera" Prefab and add additional scripts (such as player tracking) from there.